automl/CARL/README.md

 ## Installation
 We recommend you use a virtual environment (e.g. Anaconda) to install CARL and its dependencies.
+We recommend and test with python 3.9 and on.

 First, clone our repository and install the basic requirements:
 ```bash